Travel guide

 • Sarajevo: solid 4G coverage throughout the historic center, Baščaršija, and the new area.
 No problems for maps, translation, and reservations.

-Route tip: if you drive from Sarajevo to Mostar along the Neretva Canyon road, download the route to Google Maps offline.
+Route tip: If you drive from Sarajevo to Mostar along the Neretva Canyon road, download the route to Google Maps offline.
 The scenery is spectacular, but there are sections without coverage between tunnels and gorges.

 Local operators vs. travel eSIM